 Give a Grad a Go is committed to being an equal-opportunity employer.
 All qualified applicants will receive consideration regardless of age, gender, ethnicity, sexual orientation, faith, disability, or other.
 We are continually finding ways to improve the way we work; read our Diversity and Inclusion promise for more information about this.

 • The computer science industry is estimated to expand rapidly over the next few years.
 While some computer science roles are currently more in demand than others, the field of computer science is the perfect choice for tech-savvy graduates looking for a career with a high earning potential.
 The salary of cs graduate jobs will largely depend on role type and experience level.
-Entry level openings will inevitably pay less than management jobs for cs graduates.
-Similarly, computer science grad jobs in London will likely pay a higher amount than computer science opportunities in the rest of the UK, due to London living wage.
-Overall, however, junior computer science jobs can offer graduates upwards of £45,000, which is well above the UK average.

-Whilst having a competitive salary is important, it is also important to prioritise the wider environment you’ll be working in.
+Whilst having a competitive computer science salary is important, it is also important to prioritise the wider environment you’ll be working in.
 When looking at job vacancies for computer science graduates, try to look out for the following:

 Professional Development: does the job offer the opportunity to partake in any training courses?
 Will you gain any technical qualifications?
 Are there professional development plans and progression opportunities?